-I want to choose one picture that captures best what a heart attack is - this is the one because it clearly shows the three components needed to have a heart attack: (1) a plaque, (2) a tear in the surface of the plaque causing plaque rupture, and (3) a clot that stops the blood flowing to the heart muscle.
+Here is a picture that captures best what a heart attack is.
+There are three components needed to have a heart attack: (1) a plaque, (2) a tear in the surface causing plaque rupture, and (3) a clot that stops the blood from flowing to the heart muscle.

 Here is a short video excerpt (with permission from the producers of The Widowmaker):

-Margaret, John and Melinda want to share their stories that others may be spared,
+Margaret, John, and Melinda want to share their stories so that others may be spared,

-Coronary calcium scoring test was approved, endorsed and recommended by the American Heart Association and the American College of Cardiology over a decade ago but access to it has been blocked by lack of awareness by the general public and insurance denial.
+The coronary calcium scoring test was approved, endorsed, and recommended by the American Heart Association and the American College of Cardiology over a decade ago but access to it has been blocked by a lack of public awareness and insurance denial.
 In Texas, all health insurance companies are mandated by the Texas Heart Attack Prevention Bill to pay for this test.

-Our primary objective is to spread the correct information about coronary calcium scoring test and to stop denial of services by all insurance companies.
-Consider coronary calcium scoring test as "mammography" for the heart but unlike regular routine mammography, it is done only once or twice during a lifetime.
-The secondary objective is to provide reliable information on what to do next if your calcium score is zero, 100 or 1,000.
+Our primary objective is to spread the correct information about what the coronary calcium scoring test is and to stop the denial of services by all insurance companies.
+Consider coronary calcium scoring test as "mammography" for the heart but unlike regular routine mammography, it is done only once or twice during a lifetime in most cases.
+The secondary objective is to provide reliable information on what to do next after taking the test,

 When a 40 or 50 year old patient comes in for heart attack prevention, the initial evaluation involves clinical cardiology expertise.

 After or during the initial evaluation, preventive cardiology expertise determines how most accurately determine the risk for cardiovascular events within the next 5 to 10 years.